 Credits, 2 sem. hrs.
-Prerequisite(s): Successful completion of PSY 201, PSY 301 or MAT 207, PSY 331, and completion or concurrent enrollment in PSY 336.
+Prerequisite(s): Successful completion of PSY 201, PSY 301, PSY 331, and completion or concurrent enrollment in PSY 336.

 The primary goal for this course is to offer each student an opportunity to engage in an experiential learning exercise with regard to research, research methodology, data collection, and writing in APA style.